Dolsot

-A dolsot or gopdolsot is a small-sized piece of cookware or serveware made of agalmatolite, suitable for one to two servings of bap (cooked rice).
+A dolsot or gopdolsot is a small-sized piece of cookware or serveware made of amphibole, suitable for one to two servings of bap (cooked rice).
 In Korean cuisine, various hot rice dishes such as bibimbap or gulbap (oyster rice) as well as plain white rice can be prepared and served in dolsot.
 As a dolsot does not cool off as soon as removed from the stove, rice continues to cook and arrives at the table still sizzling.

 On the bottom of a dolsot, there is a thin crust of scorched rice, to be scraped off and eaten in the case of bibimbap or made into sungnyung (숭늉, infusion) in the case of unseasoned rice dishes.
 In the former case, dolsot can be brushed with sesame oil beforehand to facilitate scraping.
 To make sungnyung, the unscorched part of rice is scooped and transferred into another serving bowl right after being served, and hot water or tea (usually mild-grain teas such as barley tea or corn tea) is poured into the dolsot while it is still blistering hot.
 The infusion with loosened chunks of scorched rice remains warm until the end of the meal, when it is typically savored.

+Dolsot-bibimbap

+Dolsot-bibimbap is a dish where the bibimbap is served inside of the dolsot to help keep the meal at a consistent temperature for long periods of time and continue to cook the bibimbap even after it is served.
+It usually consists of rice, carrots, mushrooms, carrots, eggs, spinach, sea tangle, bean sprouts, and beef mixed with gochujang in a hot dolsot.
+Historically; however, it was first created by peasants who mixed any vegetables on hand with a variety of cooked grains.
+This dish was first created in the 1960s and 1970s at a bibimbap restaurant in western South Korea.